jag20/HubCCD/README.md

 # HubCCD
-This set of python3 modules implements RHF and several CCD-based post-RHF methods: CCD, AttCCD, ACPQ, Linearized CCD and parameterized CCD, which have been developed by a number of groups.
+This set of python3 modules implements Hartree-Fock and several coupled-cluster based post-Hartree-Fock methods developed by a number of groups, particularly for strong correlation.
+References are listed in the source.

-Specific references are included in the source.
-We also have UHF and UHF-based CCD (UCCD).
-UCCD uses a spin-orbital basis CCD code that could employ a GHF reference, but we have not implemented GHF yet.
+Methods:

+Integrals:
-The SCF and Post-SCF routines can be used for general Hamiltonians, but the code only knows how to generate integrals for 1D and 2D Hubbard lattices with nearest-neighbor interactions and open or periodic boundary conditions.
+-Integral generation for 1D and 2D Hubbard Hamiltonian with open or periodic boundary conditions with nearest-neighbor interactions.

-We have also implemented spin-orbital CCSD based on the factorized equations from Stanton et al. JCP 94(6), 1991.
-This code is substantially faster than the for-development parameterized CCD code.
+-Interfacing with Gaussian16 matrix element files to obtain integrals for molecular calculations.
+If molecular calculations are desired, we also need Gaussian16 and their Fortran/python routines for accessing Gaussian matrix element files: http://gaussian.com/interfacing/

+Hartree-Fock:
+-Restricted Hartree-Fock (molecules or Hubbard.
+See scf.py) -Unrestricted Hartree-Fock (molecules or Hubbard, but S^2-breaking guesses only available for Hubbard.
+We typically read converged
+HF solutions for molecules from an external program.
+See scf.py)

+Spin-summed RHF-based coupled cluster and variants (See CCD.py and CCDutils.py):
+-Coupled cluster with doubles (CCD)
+-Linearized CCD
+-Attenuated CCD (AttCCD)
+-Approximate coupled pair theory with quadruples (ACPQ) -Parametrized CCD

+Spin-orbital coupled cluster and variants (See CCSD.py and CCSDutils.py):
+-CCD and CCSD that can use RHF, UHF or GHF reference -spin-orbital variants of several of the above methods.

+Spin-Summed UHF-based coupled cluster and variants (See UCCSD.py, UCCSDG1.f90 and UCCSDG2.f90) -UCCSD
+***Note: The tensor contractions are done in the fortran modules UCCSDG1.f90 and UCCSDG2.f90, these must be compiled into python modules using f2py:
+f2py -c -m UCCSDG2 UCCSDG2.py
+f2py -c -m UCCSDG1 UCCSDG1.py
+Or see "Makefile", and compile using the command "make all."

-Required Packages: numpy, os, pickle.
+Required Packages: numpy, os, pickle, f2py.
 If molecular calculations are desired, we also need Gaussian16 and their Fortran/python routines for accessing Gaussian matrix element files: http://gaussian.com/interfacing/

 # Motivation